 - Advocacy (word of mouth, social media, reviews)

-Segmenting the customer journey stage will reveal any pain points or sticking places where the customer cannot complete their journey.
-For example, at Purchase, the store may habitually run out of stock, highlighting a problem with supply.
+Behavioral segmentation using the customer journey stage will reveal any pain points or sticking places where the customer cannot complete their journey.
+For example, at Purchase, the store may habitually be out of stock, highlighting a problem with supply.